hapax/hapax.github.io/_posts/2019-07-28-imaginary-time.md

 To show this is true requires a discussion of what is called the *path integral* approach to quantum field theory and quantum mechanics, which is beyond our scope here.
-But the arguments work in a very similar (if slightly more technical) fashion, and the conclusions are the same.
+But the arguments work in a very similar (if slightly more technical) fashion, and the conclusions are the
+same: the accelerating observer will see a thermal bath of particles, such as photons and any other fields that happen to be around.

 ## Hawking radiation from Newtonian gravity